 - Search for manuscripts in the Special Collections Database or the W&M Digital Archive.

 - For a comprehensive search, also search the library catalog.

 - Use our onsite card catalogs.
 These catalogs are no longer updated, so check the Special Collections Database for the latest information.

-- See our research guides on topics ranging from early American history to African Americans to women to the Civil War to possible thesis topics and more.
+- See our research guides on topics ranging from early American history to African Americans to women to the Civil War and more.

 - Contact our service desk.

 Notable Collections in Virginiana

 - Virginia family papers including the Blow, Galt, Taliaferro, Tyler, Blair, Robb, Carter, and Armistead families